 TransPennine Express has already taken steps towards becoming greener and is on track to reduce carbon emissions by 30 per cent per vehicle kilometre by April 2023.
-Its Nova train fleet, which includes bi-mode and electric trains, helps reduce passengers’ CO2by 77 per cent compared to travelling by an average car.
+Its Nova train fleet, which includes bi-mode and electric trains, helps reduce passengers’ CO2e by 77 per cent compared to travelling by an average car.

 TransPennine Express connects people and provides passenger rail services across the North of England and into Scotland.
 Travelling by rail is a low carbon option, and when you travel with us you are reducing carbon emissions by 77 per cent compared to travelling by car.
-We are working to further reduce carbon emissions and are setting Science Based Targets to align to the Paris Agreement and limit global temperature rises to 1.5 degrees and will reach net zero carbon emissions before 2050.
+We are working to further reduce carbon emissions and are setting Science Based Targets to align to the Paris Agreement and limit global temperature rises to 1.5 degrees C and will reach net zero carbon emissions before 2050.

 We have a critical role to play in helping the UK achieve de-carbonisation targets.
 As a responsible business, we have clear goals for managing and reducing our carbon emissions and environmental impact.

 In recent years, as we have increased our services and our capacity on-board trains, we have been able to increase the journeys we provide, the number of trains we run and the total distance we carry our passengers.
 This helps support the shift to more journeys by train than by road and air travel, reducing broader transport emissions across the UK.

 Despite increasing our service, our carbon emissions have been reducing.
 This is partly thanks to our Nova 1 bi-mode trains, which use diesel when there are no wires but can run on electricity when running under wires.
 We run on a lot of partially electrified routes and this means we can make part of these journeys using electricity, which has a lower carbon impact than diesel, where otherwise we would run exclusively on diesel for these journeys.